pfh/langevitour/README.md

 * Add a new gradient function in `src/guides.ts`.
 * Add it to the `gradTable` in `src/guides.ts`.
 * Add it to the `guideSelect` select box in `src/langevitour.ts`.
+* Run `npm run js-build` and the new guide should appear when you load `example.html`.

 <br>